• Facebook

 Instructions

-• In a pot, add chili oil and all the vegetables, mushrooms and shredded chicken.
-Saute at high heat for 3 to 4 mins.
+• In a pot, add chili oil and all the vegetables and mushroom.
+Saute at high heat for 3 to 4 mins or until all the water from the vegetables evaporate.

-• Reduce flame to low and add all the sauces.
+• Reduce heat to low and add the shredded chicken and all the sauces.
 Mix everything together.

 • Mix cornstarch with about 1/2 cup of water to make a smooth slurry and add it to the soup.

-• Cook for another 2 3 mins and allow the cornstarch to cook through.
+• Simmer for another 2-3 mins and allow the cornstarch to cook through and the soup to thicken.

 • Adjust seasoning and add salt if needed.